We're happy you've decided to make Pitt-Greensburg's residence halls your home away from home!

 Medical Accommodation Requests

 The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
-Interested students must complete the Academic Village Application in addition to the housing application while logged into their Pitt account.
-Click here for more information about the Academic Village webpage.
+Interested students must complete the Academic Village Application, which can be accessed after completing the housing application while logged into their Pitt account.
+Click here for more information about the Academic Village.